Our Advisory Board

 - Act as two-way Champions to promote Supergen ORE within Industry and other stakeholder groups, nationally and internationally.

 - Support, where possible, the SMB with their respective responsibilities.

 Operationally, our Advisory Board have bi-monthly conference calls and meet face-to-face twice a year - coinciding with our Annual Assembly and (usually) another major sectoral Networking Event.
-They last met at our Annual Assembly and Launch event in January 2019.

 Our Advisory Board's Working Groups will have quarterly online meetings and one face-to-face meeting annually.
 Their role will be similar to that of the CAB, but with a focus on the particular sector they are representing.
 All stakeholders within the specific Industry, including international candidates, will be eligible to apply for membership and approximately ten members will be sought.